anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 The exisiting plugins for computes can manage the computes and their internal storage.
 The plugins for managing storage devices via storage fabric controllers using swordfish will have to be developed.
 There are plugins to manage host side configurations in a fabric setup.
 The actual underlay and overlay configuration of fabrics may be best done by the vendor controllers.
 There are two options for managing physical switch and logical configurations thereon -

-1. Develop a network plugin that uses Yang to redfish converter
+1. Develop a network plugin that uses Yang to Redfish® converter

 The converter is available at `YANG-to-Redfish-Converter <https://github.com/DMTF/YANG-to-Redfish-Converter>`__.
 This converter tool is used to converter a YANG schema file into a Redfile CSDL schema file.
-The conversion is done in accordance with the Yang to Redfish mapping specification from DMTF at  `DSP0271_0.5.6 <https://www.dmtf.org/sites/default/files/standards/documents/DSP0271_0.5.6.pdf>`_.
+The conversion is done in accordance with the Yang to Redfish® mapping specification from DMTF at  `DSP0271_0.5.6 <https://www.dmtf.org/sites/default/files/standards/documents/DSP0271_0.5.6.pdf>`_.
 This approach converts the yang models as specified in openconfig and does not neet any further modelling.
 The ODIM RA will have to add support for this models and add plugins to interface with the network equipments.
-The resulting redfish schema is also similar to the yang model in content.
+The resulting Redfish® schema is also similar to the yang model in content.
 The model is hosted under /redfish/v1/NetworkDevice.

-2. Add network models to redfish
+2. Add network models to Redfish®

 This will require us to create a new model for physical/logical elements of network and protocols etc. to be added to DMTF.
 This will need considerable effort and knowledge of the networking domain.
 Further we will to add these to ODIM RA and need a plugins to implement this schema as well.